 For citizen or lawful permanent resident of the United States to establish the relationship to certain alien relatives who wish to immigrate to the United States.

-Note: A separate form must be filed for each eligible relative.
-USCIS processes Form I-130, Petition for Alien Relative, as a visa number becomes available.
-Filing and approval of an I-130 is only the first step in helping a relative immigrate to the United States.
-Eligible family members must wait until there is a visa number available before they can apply for an immigrant visa or adjustment of status to a lawful permanent resident.
+Note: Filing a Form I-130 is only the first step in helping a relative immigrate to the United States.
+Eligible family members must wait until there is a visa number available before they can apply to become a lawful permanent resident.

 Number of Pages